ChrisSawyer83/thePokerClub/README.md

          - transfer of ERC20 tokens
          - creation of unique tournament Id

-4. clubLeaderBoard - storage contract for Tournament results
+4. nftGeneration - creation of unique NFT prize for tournament winner

          - creation of ERC721 NFT for Tournament winner
-         - increment/decrement member LeaderBoard point balances
-         - view current LeaderBoard status

 5. clubProposals - ballot contract for proposed rule changes